At Mitchells we are often asked by our clients in the Cheltenham area about how long books and records should be kept. Here is an overview...

 Taking into account the various requirements outlined above, we recommend that you keep all records for at least six years after the end of the accounting period or tax year.

-If you are a business in the Cheltenham and Bristol area and would like more assistance on any aspect of your accounts, the team at Mitchells can help you. contact us for more help.
+If you are a business in the Cheltenham area and would like more assistance on any aspect of your accounts, the team at Mitchells can help you. contact us for more help.